 To the European Union:

-We believe India’s potential as a leading global power would be enhanced and strengthened by an explicit commitment to human rights.
+We believe that India’s potential as a leading global power would be enhanced and strengthened by an explicit commitment to human rights.
 We request the EU to highlight these issues at the upcoming summit.